-Join Martin Guidry for an in-depth discussion in this video Understanding recovery models, part of SQL Server 2014 Backup and Recovery.
+Join Martin Guidry for an in-depth discussion in this video Understanding recovery models, part of Microsoft SQL Server 2014: Backup and Recovery.

 - [Voiceover] In this section,…we're going to talk about the different…recovery models available in SQL server.…Microsoft SQL server offers three…different database recovery models.…They are simple, full, and bulk logged.…We'll talk about each one of these individually.…In the simple recovery model, the server…only performs minimal logging,…so only a very small amount of information…is written to the logs during a transaction…and as soon as that transaction completes,…the information is cleared out of the log.…

 Therefore, there is no reason to…back up the transaction log, and actually,…you cannot perform a transaction log backup…on a database in the simple recovery model.…All of this simplifies both the backup and restore process.…It does limit our options though.…For a database in the simple recovery model,…when we do a restore, we can only restore…to the point of time of the most recent backup.…That's our only option.…Contrast that to the full recovery model…in which detailed logging occurs about every transaction…

 - Performing a basic backup using the GUI or command line

 - Performing a basic restore using the GUI or command line

 - Doing partial backup and restores

 - Automating backups